hiiamboris/red-mezz-warehouse-gitlab-mirror/composite.md

 **Drawbacks**:
 - Requires explicit binding info.
 See [`with` header](https://gitlab.com/hiiamboris/red-mezz-warehouse/-/blob/master/with.red) - usage is the same, and resembles usage of `bind`.
 - Slower at runtime due to extra processing.
+- Does not expand macros within parens (by design, because preprocessor would slow down it's operation a lot for some dubious edge case).

 ### Examples:
 ```